 Shifting his weight, Mewtwo scooped up Mew with an arm.
 She peacefully laid inert against his chest, eyes closed.
 The three looked upon her as if she had passed into the next life, a fact that would have been true had she not taken an irregular, deep breath.
 To their relief, it wasn't her last.

 Ho-oh averted his eyes from the fallen Legendary, casting them to the sky.
 "We still have time.
 Let us depart until needed."
-He paused to let out a quiet sigh as his eyes closed.
+He paused to let out a quiet sigh.
 "Please, Mewtwo, do your very best to bring Mew back.
 We cannot lose her, not at this present time."

 "I promise you it shall be done."

 When the great phoenix craned his neck to look back, Mewtwo had already departed where he stood, Mew gone with him.
 Shaymin backed up, eyes threatening to brim with tears, head bent in a silent prayer.
-Sighing, he raised his vision back to the heavens.
+Sighing once more, he raised his vision back to the heavens.

 "May Arceus be with us all."